shanicetbailey/fourier-neural-operator/README.md

 # FNO
-This repository contains the code related to an FNO approach to filling in Line-P data.
+This repository contains the code related to an FNO approach to filling in Line-P data..